kendrinab/todo-v2-c39/README.md

+# Purpose

 This is a simple application that creates a RESTful Express API.
 It will give users the ability to CREATE, READ, UPDATE, and DELETE items from a To Do list.

+# Setup

+In Terminal, run the following commands:

+- `git clone git@github.com:wyncode/first_express_server.git`
+- `cd first_express_server`
+- `yarn`
+- To run your server, `yarn run dev`

+# Making requests to the API

-- In order to view all of the To Do items in this application, make an HTTP GET request to /api/items.
-Your sample response body will look something like the following:
+- In order to view all of the To Do items in this application, make an HTTP `GET` request to `/api/items.` You should receive an HTTP 200 response, and your sample response body will look something like the following:

 ```
 [